kmorton1988/riderschallengebot/README.md

 ## License

-The project is to be licensed under the MIT License, detailed further in the LICENSE.md file in the root of this repository.
+The project is licensed under the MIT License, detailed further in the LICENSE.md file in the root of this repository.